OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/service-fabric-cluster-targets/index.md

 To learn about building Azure Service Fabric apps see the [Service Fabric documentation](https://azure.microsoft.com/en-au/services/service-fabric/).

-## Creating Service Fabric Cluster Targets
+## Creating Service Fabric cluster targets

 Once you have a Service Fabric Cluster application setup within your Azure subscription, you are ready to map that to an Octopus deployment target.